 How easy is to change operation or add features?

-How fast can you port to other architectures?
+How fast can you port to other microcontroller architectures?

-From almost 18 years of embedded firmware experience we have mastered these techniques.
-Using Test Driven Development methods, layered architectures, timing evaluations, best coding practices and system testing we achieve our goals on time.
-Furthermore we leave support for debugging in cases these are needed during later phases of the product’s lifecycle.
+From more than 40 man-years of embedded firmware experience, we have mastered these techniques.
+Using Test-Driven Development methods, layered architectures, timing evaluations, best coding practices, and system testing we achieve our goals on time.
+Furthermore, we leave support for debugging in cases these are needed during later phases of the product’s lifecycle.
+There is also strong experience in production-grade safety-critical systems that can help create such applications or provide consulting on the process.

 We use C and Assembly, creating code that can be ported to different microcontroller architectures fast and support development or product with Python and GUI scripting.
-Our debug strategies include combination of debuggers, oscilloscopes and logic analyzers to effectively pin-point difficult to resolve issues if ever arise.
+Our debug strategies include a combination of debuggers, oscilloscopes, and logic analyzers to effectively pinpoint difficult to resolve issues if ever arise.